Studies Suggest Cautious Optimism About Declines In Teen Opioid Use

 The opioid epidemic arose from overprescribing the drugs to everyone, not just teens, so Levy says she encourages families to properly dispose of drugs from past prescriptions.
 "The biggest problem is the reservoir already out there sitting in the community," she says.

 That reservoir of prescription pills varies for teens of different races, the study found.
 White students were more likely than black students to receive opioid prescriptions from a physician, and to go on to use opioids non-medically.
-The authors noted the disparity was likely linked to a more general lack of access to health treatment among black teens.
+The authors noted the disparity was likely linked to a more general lack of access to health treatment among black teens, or a specific under-prescription of appropriate pain management to that group.
 When black students did use opioids non-medically, it was usually for pain relief.

 Like any good research, both studies prompt more questions than they provide definitive answers, says Pamela Gonzalez, a pediatrician and assistant professor of psychiatry at the University of Minnesota who was not involved in either study.